VinCam01/ML_Project_775831/README.md

 [^6]:Peterson, Leif E. "K-nearest neighbor."
 Scholarpedia 4.2 (2009): 1883.

 #### 2.2.6 - Artificial Neural Network
-Lastly, we implemented an ANN.
+Lastly, an ANN was implemented.
 Artificial neural networks is a popular machine learning technique inspired by the biological neural network in the human brain.
 Feed forward neural networks are a common type of ANN which sends the weight values of each artificial neuron as output to the next layer after processing with inputs from neurons in the previous layer.
 An important class of feed forward neural network is Multilayer Perceptron (MLP).
 The back propagation algorithm is the most widely used MLP training technique.
 This changes the weights between neurons to minimize the error.
 This model is quite good in learning patterns.
 It can easily adapt to new values in the data, but the system can show a slow convergence and has the risk of a local optimum.
 The training data set was used to determine ANN neuron and bias weight values.
 Training was repeated to obtain the lowest level of error by changing the number of neurons and the epoch number.
 Then, the trained algorithm was applied on the test data set[^7].

 **Parameters**: